 2018 Common Ground Summit

-Athens, Ga // The Classic Center // Thursday, August 2
+Save The Date // Athens // The Classic Center // August 2

 The Georgia Conservancy's Common Ground Summit will bring together communities large and small interested in sustainable economic futures through conservation and outdoor recreation.

 Funding mechanisms, land acquisitions, historic preservation, collaborations, partnerships, marketing - each community or initiative has a unique story to tell.
 The Common Ground Summit will feature morning and lunchtime keynote addresses, eight panel discussions and an afternoon workshop, providing attendees the opportunity to learn about the various approaches taken by communities, organizations and programs to forward a conservation and outdoor recreation-focused economy.
 Attendees will have the opportunity to network with Georgia’s leaders in conservation, local government and business throughout the day.

 Registration to the 2018 Common Ground Summit is $50 per person and includes light breakfast and lunch.

 Please check back regularly for detailed updates to the schedule and panelist bios.

 CHRIS CLARK - PRESIDENT & CEO - GEORGIA CHAMBER OF COMMERCE